 It’s common to experience tiredness with your eyes.
 Long-term eye viewing depletes chemicals in our eyes, causing the brain to receive inaccurate information.

 Experiencing human color memory is terrible.
-Color matches are impossible even when two colors are across the room from one another.
+Color matches are impossible even when two colors are across the room.

-As we can see, the color starts changing, and the look fades as we age over time.
+As we can see, the color starts changing, and the look fades over time.
 There is no need to be born with a natural ability to perceive colors; you can also learn it.

 Based on the physics of color psychology, various factors directly influence how we see colors.
 If you need more information on dyes or colorants or have any further questions or queries, please contact us today.